a-bac-0/backend_memeOS/readme.md

 ## Description

 This project is an API for managing meme data, allowing users to perform basic CRUD (Create, Read, Update, Delete) operations on meme resources.
 The API is built using Node.js, Express, and Sequelize ORM, and includes input validation with Express-validator.
+The database is hosted on Clever Cloud, and the API is deployed on Render.
 Additionally, it supports testing with Jest and Supertest.

+## Frontend Repository

+The frontend repository for this project can be found at **[Frontend Repository](https://github.com/DarthVada36/memeos.git)**.

 ## Features